GitHubDragonFly/ModbusSlaveSimulation/README.md

 Note for Mac users: this was tested on an old iMac G5 PowerPC computer with Mono v2.10.2.
 Some odd behaviour was present in a sense that the app was loosing focus thus disrupting continuous TCP communication.
 There is a text box with red X that you can click to try to maintain focus (if you do something else afterwards then click it again).
 Since I cannot test it in any other way then it is left for you to experiment.

 # License
-Licensed under MIT license - see the README.txt file inside the Resources folder.
+Licensed under MIT license - see also the README.txt file inside the Resources folder.

 # Trademarks
 Any and all trademarks, either directly or indirectly mentioned in this project, belong to their respective owners.